BolajiAyodeji/Blogposts/ck6sep38x03owd9s18m2n589b.md

 %[https://festival.oscafrica.org/sustain-africa]

 Want to attend SustainAfrica but got no [Sustain ticket](https://opencollective.com/open-source-festival-2020-4abe0517/contribute/osf-sustainafrica-12876)?
-We have limited seats available, kindly the application link in the Sustain Africa page.
+We have limited seats available, kindly find the application link in the Sustain Africa page.

 **Who should attend?**